Pinhole Gum Rejuvenation

 Over time, some patients can experience receding gum tissue that can become unsightly and potentially lead to tooth loss.
-Typically, the solution would be a surgical gum graft.
-However, at Implant Dentistry of Florida, Dr. Brown performs pinhole surgery.
+Typically, the solution would be a surgical gum graft which removes tissue from the mouth.
+However, at Implant Dentistry of Florida in Melbourne, FL, Dr. Brown performs pinhole surgery.

 Pinhole surgery, developed by Dr. Chao, is a groundbreaking technique for gum rejuvenation.
 Dr. Brown is one of a few dentists worldwide who is certified by the Chao Pinhole Academy as a provider of this technique.

 - No invasive tools or sutures

 - No need for donor tissue

 Candidates for Chao Pinhole Gum Rejuvenation

 When your gums recede, the margin of the gum tissue that surrounds the teeth pulls up, exposing more of the tooth.
 Not only do your teeth appear longer, but they are likely experiencing sensitivity.
 This is because the darker part that is now exposed is the tooth root and the root is not covered with protective enamel as the tooth crown is.
 Anyone with gum recession is a good candidate for pinhole gum rejuvenation with Dr. Brown.
 There is no limit to how many teeth or amount of exposure can be addressed in one session.